Bank of England base rate guide

 The base rate after Brexit

-No one is certain which way rates will go now that the UK has left the EU.
+No one is sure how rates will change now that the UK has left the EU.

 If you’re worried that the base rate going up again, now could be a good time to consider fixing your mortgage.
 This could be a good time as the base rate is currently very low.

 Get a mortgage with Trussle today